 This is one of those rides that just never gets old.
-We had just recently arrived at the campground we are staying at and wanted to get a ride in.
+We had just recently arrived at the campground we were going to be staying at and wanted to get a ride in.
 A quick search of Google Maps and away we went.
 It turns out we have done this ride 4 times already in only 2 months.
 After all, who doesn’t like scenic roads and beaches?

 We are staying at the KOA in Milton, Florida at the time of this ride so that is where we started.
 Recognizing that not everyone who rides also camps we will start this ride off at the Tom Thumb gas station about 2 miles south of exit 31 off Interstate 10.
 Tom Thumb has everything you would need to start a ride off with.
 Cheap gas, coffee, snacks, and a bathroom.